Top 10 Commonly Broken New Year’s Resolutions

 6. Learn a New Language

 Once the first few lessons on Rosetta Stone come to an end, this goal tends to get a lot more difficult.
-You may not be fluent in Mandarin by 2021, but that’s okay.
+You may not be fluent in Mandarin by next year, but that’s okay.
 Stay the course, and focus on immersion rather than curriculum.
 Find an app or a friend to help you practice.
 Stick with this philosophy and the skills will follow.
 Even if you fall short you are likely ahead of the crowd, since most forget all but six words from their high school Spanish class.

 7. Focus on Budgeting